RND/ To consider a brief run-in with the ‘International’ David Foster Wallace Society – a summary of rhetorical internet micro-aggressions.

 > 1. How does one “rhetorically wander”?

 One doesn’t.
-If it wasn’t entirely obvious, I’m telling you David Foster Wallace was a considerable douchebag – and that your Society simply needs to listen.
+If it wasn’t entirely obvious, I’m straight up telling you David Foster Wallace was a considerable douchebag – and that your Society simply needs to listen.

 > 2. Have you ever read anything Wallace wrote?

 If you have, my condolences; like many, I once cherry-flicked through Infinite Circle Jerk for an hour or so, looking for any good bits – but had to stop due to almost dying from terminal, hipster-induced boredom.